What's Biting: Blackfish Fishing in Alabama

 When that heat starts to get to you and sweat starts rolling down your face while you’re sitting on your favorite fishing hole, it’s time to crank up that high-horsepower air conditioning system and go for a little boat ride.

-That means channel markers, buoys, crab trap floats or any other flotsam are targets for anglers who are searching for blackfish.
+That means channel markers, buoys, crab trap floats or any other flotsam are targets for anglers who are looking to catch blackfish.

 A buddy of mine found a hungry blackfish the other day, and the fish signaled its intent to feed when it suddenly changed colors to an almost white hue.
-Even though the cast was not the best in the world, that fish made a beeline for the bait, and the 16-pounder ended up in the ice chest.
+Even though the cast was not the best in the world, that fish made a beeline for the bait, and the 16-pounder ended up on a hook and in the ice chest.

 Of course, live shrimp isn’t the only bait that works on tripletail.
-I’ve seen them hit live and cut menhaden (pogies), live finger mullet and live croakers.
+I’ve seen them hit live and hook on menhaden (pogies), live finger mullet and live croakers.

 Of course, don’t pass up a crab trap line when you’re cruising around.
 A small crab trap float can be all that’s needed to hold a big tripletail.

-Because tripletails vary in size, it’s best to choose rugged fishing tackle.
+Because tripletails vary in size, it’s best to choose rugged fishing tackle when trying to catch these.
 While some old-timers still use what are called Calcutta poles, large cane stalks rigged with heavy line, most anglers use medium-heavy rods and relatively heavy line.

 The daily bag limit in Alabama waters is three fish with an 18-inch minimum total length.